backdrop-ops/backdropcms.org/www/modules/contrib/ip_blocking/README.md

 - unblock previously blocked IP address:
     - beside an IP address, click "unblock", then confirm unblocking.

-While browsing "Recent log messages" (admin/reports/dblog) you can quickly review an individual entry (admin/reports/event/EVENT_NUMBER) and block (or unblock) an IP address from the "Operation" link.
+While browsing "Recent log messages" (`admin/reports/dblog`) you can quickly review an individual entry (`admin/reports/event/EVENT_NUMBER`) and block (or unblock) an IP address from the "Operation" link.

-This link will be shown for events of types 'access denied', 'antiscan', 'ip_blocking', 'login_allowlist', 'page not found', 'system', 'user' and 'php' only if it is valid IP address, and not the IP address of the currently logged in user.
+This link will be shown for events of types `access denied`, `antiscan`, `ip_blocking`, `login_allowlist`, `page not found`, `system`, `user` and `php` only if it is a valid IP address, and not the IP address of the currently logged in user.

-**Screenshots** are available at https://findlab.net/projects/ip-address-blocking
+**Screenshots** are available at https://findlab.net/projects/ip-address-blocking.

+If the [IP Address Manager](https://backdropcms.org/project/ip) module is installed, when you cancel a user account (block or delete), you will have the option to block all IP addresses that were used by that user.

 License
 -------
 This project is GPL v2 software.
 See the LICENSE.txt file in this directory for complete text.

 Current Maintainer
 ------------------